napi-rs/package-template/README.md

 1. Click **Use this template**.
 2. **Clone** your project.
 3. Run `yarn install` to install dependencies.
-4. Run `npx napi rename [name]` command under the project folder to rename your package.
+4. Run `npx napi rename -n [name]` command under the project folder to rename your package.

 ## Install this test package